maliprakashdatta/maliprakashdatta/README.md

+-  Hello,
 -  👋 Hi, I’m @maliprakashdatta
-- 👀 I’m interested in programmimg
-- Hello,

 My name is [Mali Prakash Datta ], and I am [34] years old.
 I currently reside in [Sangli].
 I am passionate about [coding], and I enjoy [Searching new ideas about programming].
 In terms of my education, I [BCA,MCA ], and I am particularly interested in [computer Language]